 1978 – 1982

-To make the inscription easier to read, the designers have reduced the thickness of the strokes and returned to black.
-Small spacing appeared between characters, which were not present in the previous version.
+To make the inscription easier to read, the designers have reduced the stroke thickness and returned to black.
+A small spacing appeared between characters that was not present in the previous version.

 1982 – 2019

-In the early 1980s, the lines have become even thinner, but the font has not changed much.
+In the early 1980s, the lines became even thinner, but the font changed little.
 A subtle five-pointed asterisk has been added in the upper right corner of the “y.”

 2004 – 2019

-In the 21st century, the Macy’s chain of stores decided to decorate the logo with its iconic symbol – a red star.
+In the 21st century, the Macy’s chain of stores decided to adorn its logo with its iconic red star.
 The new item was to the left of the word.

 2019 – today

-The 2019 redesign was aimed at making the lettering symmetrical.
-The designers changed the font and adjusted the position of the lines so that the large star now matches the stylized apostrophe in height.
+The 2019 redesign aimed to make the lettering symmetrical.
+The designers changed the font and adjusted the line positions so that the large star now matches the stylized apostrophe in height.
 In addition, its two diagonals (from the top to the legs) run parallel to the strokes of the letter “y.”
 The purpose of this alignment is to create the illusion that all characters are the same size.
 This is not the case: there is a significant difference between them, especially noticeable in the “s.”

 Font and Colors

 For Rowland Hussey Macy, the red star was a powerful talisman.
-But due to the Soviet regime, it acquired a new meaning, so the company could not use it on the logo without evoking extraneous associations.
-She also could not get rid of her iconic symbol completely, so after the Second World War, the apostrophe in the word “Macy’s” turned into a small black asterisk.
-When communism fell and was forgotten, the retail chain happily placed a large red star on the emblem.
+But under the Soviet regime, it acquired a new meaning, so the company could not use it in the logo without evoking extraneous associations.
+She also could not eliminate her iconic symbol, so after the Second World War, the apostrophe in the word “Macy’s” became a small black asterisk.
+When communism fell and was forgotten, the retail chain happily affixed a large red star to its emblem.
 It has become the main hallmark of hundreds of brand stores around the world.

 The logo’s typeface matches Avant Garde Gothic Extra Light, a round sans serif designed by Tom Carnase and Herb Lubalin.
-But in the latest version, the designers changed the shape of some of the lines to make the letters appear symmetrical and coincide with the diagonals of the star.
+But in the latest version, the designers changed the shapes of some lines to make the letters appear symmetrical and align with the star’s diagonals.

-Red (# Е11A2B) has become Macy’s main color relatively recently.
+Red (# E11A2B) has become Macy’s main color relatively recently.
 It is combined with black, making the image bright and visible on any light background.